ZiyuWang1121/Collaborative-Workspace-System/README.md

 # Collaborative-Workspace-System
 ## (2025 Sem 1, Supervisor: Dr Lau)
 This project aims to develop a collaborative workspace system.
 The system allows users to define a project, member and project task.
 It provides functions of project scheduling, profiling and roles, progress tracking and status, and document versioning.

 ## Testing Instruction
 Please refer to the following steps to use this system:

-1. Clone or download the repository
+1. Download Project11_Collaborative-Workspace-System.zip from Moodle/Clone or download the repository from GitHub
+2. Extract to the local directory
-2. Important: Due to file size limits, the trained model is not hosted directly on GitHub.
+3. Important *(if you download from Moodle, please ignore)*: Due to file size limits, the trained model is not hosted directly on GitHub.
 You must:
    - Open deep_skill_model.pth.txt in the repository.
    - Follow the link inside to download the model separately and place it in the correct project folder.
+4. Install dependencies: pip install -r requirements.txt
-3. Open your terminal and run `streamlit run main.py` from the project directory.
+5. Open your terminal and run `streamlit run main.py` from the project directory.
-4. You can then input your own data or use the "Generate sample data" in the sidebar for demonstration.
+6. You can then input your own data or use the "Generate sample data" in the sidebar for demonstration.

 ## Project Objectives
 -  Design the databases, identify/collect/simulate the data, and draw object